certik/ondrejcertikcom/media/resume/resume.rst

 2004

-* 4th award at Intel International Science and Engineering Fair, OR, USA
+* 4th award at Intel International Science and Engineering Fair, Oregon, USA
 * Honorary sheet from the Minister of Education for the representation of the Czech Republic